 Transfer credits for similar graduate work completed elsewhere must be dealt with in your very first semester.
-Students may apply to transfer no more than 12 credits; however, students with Advanced Standing do not need to transfer coursework.
+Students can apply to transfer up to 12 credits; however, students enrolled with Advanced Standing do not need to transfer coursework.
 In your first semester of study you must submit official transcripts to the WVU Admissions Office and an Application for Transfer of Graduate Credit to WVU.
 The full policy on transfer credits is in Section 5.
 Academic and Administrative Policies.